Ming-Hao-Zhang/Nuclei-Chart-Generator/README.md

 Data Updates

-The data.txt file contains information on known nuclei as of June 16, 2024.
+The data.txt file contains information on known nuclei as of March 27, 2025.
 To update this information, visit the following websites:

 https://people.nscl.msu.edu/~thoennes/isotopes/index.html